-You could see several types of whales including Orcas, Humpbacks and Blue whales as well as species of sea bird, seals and other marine life.
+You could see several types of whales including Orcas, Humpbacks, and Blue whales as well as species of sea birds, seals, and other marine life.

 You’ll also get to see the beauty of the surrounding islands and islets from the water whilst learning about the history of the area and the wildlife from your guide.

 One thing I particularly like about whale watching tours with Prince of Whales (and generally in Canada) is the respect they have for the wildlife.
 They commit to practicing safe, environmentally conscious whale watching.

 You get to see the whales in their natural environment, without feeling guilty about disrupting them.